Elmhurst Christian Reformed Church: History

-In 1948, the Bellwood Chapel welcomed a new pastor, Renze De Groot, who split his time between Bellwood and another mission in Wheaton.
-He supported the continued growth of the congregation and in 1949, it was formally organized as the First Christian Reformed Church of Bellwood.
-By September 1949, when the congregation was formally organized with 50 members, Katherine Tessman was dying of cancer and she did not join the church.
-Within the year, the congregation began building a larger new church building on their property.
-In 1953, the congregation called its first full-time pastor, Bernard Byma.
-He would serve the church until 1960 when he left for a congregation in Lynden, Washington.
-It was during Byma's tenure that the Bellwood church would purchase land in Elmhurst, Illinois, preparing for a move out of Cook County along with many other Dutch churches.
+Elmhurst Christian Reformed Church was founded in the Chicago suburb of Bellwood.

-The land was purchased on the corner of Kent Avenue and East Van Buren Street in Elmhurst.
-This was only four blocks from land that had recently been purchased by Timothy Christian School so that it could move West from Cicero.
-Jay De Vries was the pastor of the congregation when it moved to Elmhurst in 1964.
-The new brick edifice was the church home of about sixty families and the congregation renamed itself Elmhurst Christian Reformed Church.
+Land was later purchased on the corner of Kent Avenue and East Van Buren Street in Elmhurst.Jay De Vries was the pastor of the congregation when it moved to Elmhurst in 1964.
+The congregation of about sixty families renamed itself Elmhurst Christian Reformed Church.
 De Vries was followed by pastors Garrett Stoutmeyer, Wayne Leys, and Bert De Jong.
 Peter Semeyn took over as the senior pastor in 2011.
-On June 14, 1990, the church's steeple was struck by lightning.
-After smoldering through the early morning hours, flames began shooting from the steeple by sunrise and the church building experienced severe damage.
-The congregation met in several other facilities in the area—including the nearby Drury Lane Theater and Bryan Junior High School—but soon rebuilt and recovered.
-The church continued to grow until it had around 1,000 members in the mid-1990s.
-In the late 1990s and early 2000s, the church began to outgrow its location in spite of the annexation of several nearby properties.
-In 2009, the congregation made another move after constructing new building a few blocks to the south.
+On June 14, 1990, the church's steeple was struck by lightning igniting a fire that caused severe damage.
+The congregation met in several other facilities until it rebuilt.
+The church had around 1,000 members in the mid-1990s.
+By the late 1990s and early 2000s the church had annexed several nearby properties.
+In 2009 it moved again to a new building a few blocks to the south.
 The original Elmhurst property was sold to the Diocese of Southwest America of the Malankara Orthodox Syrian Church for use as a new parish church building.
-By 2012, the church had a membership of 1,542, making it one of the largest congregations in the denomination.
+By 2012 the church had a membership of 1,542, making it one of the largest congregations in the denomination.